cjmayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Working with Symbol Layers
 ..........................

-As said before, symbol layers (subclasses of :class:`QgsSymbolLayerV2`) determine the appearance of the features.
+As said before, symbol layers (subclasses of :class:`QgsSymbolLayer`) determine the appearance of the features.
 There are several basic symbol layer classes for general use.
 It is possible to implement new symbol layer types and thus arbitrarily customize how features will be rendered.
 The :func:`layerType`